profsmith89/ctps/_sources/chap02.md

 ## Strings as a sequence of characters

 To this point, I've been relying on your intuition for what constitutes a string in Python.
 We created them by defining string literals.
 We read file lines as strings and compared them against string literals (e.g., to test for EOF).
 And we printed them out to the console.[^fn8] Probably none of this work forced you to think about how we were representing strings in the computer; we simply operated on them as big blobs.
-However, to ask whether a string contains a particular character, we have to know if Python allows us access to the components of a string object.
+However, to ask whether a string contains a particular character, we must know if Python allows us access to the components of a string object.

 Short answer: it does.
 A string in Python is a *sequence* of characters.
 I emphasized sequence in this definition because sequence is a very useful abstraction for lots of different objects that we'll manipulate in our scripts.
 The abstraction you should have in your mind for a sequence is *an ordered collection of items*.

 It doesn't matter if the items in a sequence are of the same type or kind, although in the case of a string, each item in the ordered collection is of the same kind (i.e., a character).
 We will soon play with the `list` data type in Python, which allows you to create a sequence containing different kinds of things.
-For example, the objects on my office bookshelf when viewed from left to right could be represented as a Python list containing a stuffed animal, a picture of my kids, this course's textbook, an old compact disk, and then some other books.
+For example, the objects on my office bookshelf when viewed from left to right could be represented as a Python list containing a stuffed animal, a picture of my kids, this course's textbook, an old compact disc, and then some other books.

 ## Membership test